AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/event-privacy-structure.png)

-If you are editing an existing schema that has already been enabled for use in Real-time Customer Profile, click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating datasets based on your consent schemas](#datasets).
+If you are editing an existing schema that has already been enabled for use in [!DNL Real-time Customer Profile], click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating datasets based on your consent schemas](#datasets).
 If you are creating a new schema, continue following the steps outlined in the subsection below.

-#### Enable the schema for use in Real-time Customer Profile
+#### Enable the schema for use in [!DNL Real-time Customer Profile]

-In order for Real-time CDP to associate the consent data it receives to specific customer profiles, the consent schema must be enabled for use in Real-time Customer Profile.
+In order for [!DNL Real-time CDP] to associate the consent data it receives to specific customer profiles, the consent schema must be enabled for use in [!DNL Real-time Customer Profile].

 >[!NOTE] The example shown below uses the schema's `identityMap` field as its primary identity.
 Depending on your purposes, you may want to add additional fields to the schema to serve as the primary identity instead.